ibm-cloud-docs/openpages/admin-add-remove-solutions.md

 It can take several minutes for the process to complete.
 When the update is complete, the {{site.data.keyword.openpages_short}} overview page is displayed.

 To remove a solution:
-1. Go to the console where you manage your {{site.data.keyword.openpages_short}} instance.
+1. Go to the UI where you manage your {{site.data.keyword.openpages_short}} instance.
 For more information, see [How to manage your IBM OpenPages instance](/docs-draft/openpages?topic=openpages-manage_op_instance).
 4. On the **Manage** page, click **Manage Solutions**.
 5. Click the toggle of the solution that you want to remove.